High level outcome measures

 |Percentage of vehicles speeding by vehicle type and offence category||N/A||N/A||N/A|

-7 Data excludes Victoria as BAC data were unavailable, and excludes Western Australia as licensing data (needed to determine legal BAC limit) was unavailable.
+6 Data excludes Victoria as BAC data were unavailable, and excludes Western Australia as licensing data (needed to determine legal BAC limit) was unavailable.
+The baseline excludes data from ACT as BAC data was available from 2012.

-10 Excludes data from Victoria, Queensland and Western Australia.
+8 Excludes data from ACT, Victoria, Western Australia and Queensland.